Kevin Nash: Other media

 In 1991, Nash made his acting debut in Teenage Mutant Ninja Turtles II: The Secret of the Ooze as the genetically enhanced version of the villain, Shredder, called the Super Shredder.
 He also had a very minor role as a jackhammer worker in the 1998 movie Family Plan.

 In 1999, Nash created and co-wrote a comic book titled Nash, set in a dystopian future and featuring himself as the primary character.
 Image Comics published an ashcan preview edition and two regular issues.

 He was the first choice for the role of Sabretooth in X-Men, but the role ultimately went to his former tag team partner Tyler Mane.
 Nash appeared in a fight scene as The Russian in the 2004 film The Punisher.
 While filming the scene, Nash was accidentally stabbed with a real knife by actor Thomas Jane.

 He made guest appearances in three different TV shows.
 He appeared on one episode each of The Love Boat: The Next Wave (episode "Captains Courageous") and Sabrina, the Teenage Witch (episode "The Crucible") and in two episodes of Nikki as The Big Easy (episodes "Gimme Shelter" and "Stealing Nikki").
 In 2009, he appeared on Fox's show Brothers, in which he came to get his stolen championship belt back.
 In 2012, he played a male stripper in Magic Mike and reprised the role in the 2015 sequel Magic Mike XXL.
 In 2017, he appeared as Big Hank Cramblin on Detroiters.

+In the spring of 2022, Nash launched a weekly podcast called Kliq This.